-Boudhanath Stupa is the circle formed stupa, situated in Boudha, in eastern about 11 km from the Kathmandu.
+Boudhanath Stupa is the sphere-shaped Stupa located in Boudha, eastern, about 11 km from Kathmandu.
 Boudhanath is a UNESCO World Heritage site.
-Boudha was named after the foundation of a stupa.
-It is one of most tourist visiting location surrounding by hills.
-Boudha is the image of Tibetan culture Kathmandu and Buddhist symbolism.
+It was named after the establishment of the Boudhanath stupa.
+It is one of most tourist visiting sites surrounded by hills.
+Boudha is the symbol of Tibetan culture Kathmandu and Buddhist symbolism.

-There is no history of Boudhanath.
-There is numerous myth and most famous is the Tibetan version.
-It is said that the old woman moved to build a Buddhist shrine centuries ago.
-The woman’s request to the king for giving her land, which he did not intend to do.
-Then the woman starts building the dome, and work was completed by her four sons completed the work.
+There is no history of Boudhanath Stupa.
+However, there is numerous myth, and the most famous is the Tibetan version.
+It is believe that the older woman moved to build a Buddhist shrine centuries ago.
+The woman requested the king to give her land, which he did not intend to do.
+Then the woman started building the dome, and her four sons completed the work.
 The Mughal Empire of West Asia built the Stupa, and India invaded the Nepali territory in the 14th century.